-As the weather heats up each year, those living in Central Florida daydream about taking a refreshing dip in their very own swimming pool, but this desire may sink after discovering the costs involved.
+As the weather heats up each year, a refreshing dip in your very own swimming pool may be the perfect opportunity to soak up the sun, but this desire may sink after discovering the costs involved.

 While plenty of pool owners adore their pools, many others abhor them.
 That’s because, on one hand, a pool can be a gathering place for family time that’s uninterrupted.
 On the other, it can prove to be a big financial responsibility.

 To help you decide whether or not to dive into pool ownership, we’ve laid out the costs you should consider — whether you’re thinking of building a new pool or buying a home that already has one.

 Digging a sizeable hole is a sizeable expense.

 From its shape to the materials used to optional bells and whistles, there are many factors impacting the cost of pool installation.
 According to the home improvement site FIXr, homeowners can spend anywhere from $16,700 to $31,400 to build a pool.
 Once you add equipment such as pumps, heaters, filters and enclosures into the mix, you’re looking at an additional $5,000 to $20,000 — making for a substantial home equity loan need.

 Many homeowner’s insurance policies already include pools, but coverages can vary.
 Therefore, it’s always best to talk with your individual provider before adding a pool or buying a home with one.
 You may discover a hike in your premium because a pool can increase the replacement cost of your home.

 It’s also important to know that as a homeowner with a pool, you could be found liable for anyone who uses it — whether or not they have your permission.
 With that said, it’s recommended that you bump up your liability coverage.